Mesothelioma Life Expectancy

 Despite the rarity of peritoneal diagnoses, there is some good news for these patients:

 - Peritoneal patients have some of the longest life expectancies

-- Surgical treatment depends more on overall health and less on the stage of the cancer
+- Surgical treatment depends more on overall health and less on the stage

 Other studies report even higher survival times.
 One such study in 62 patients demonstrated an overall survival time of 79 months.
 It is assumed in the mesothelioma community that life expectancies are higher when cytoreductive surgeries are successful in removing as much of the cancerous tumor as possible, which helps explain why surgery is more effective for some patients.